rickylin1/MinaraSp25Deployment/README.md

 As of now, the DB schema is not fully matching with the frontend forms.
 So when creating calendars/organizations the frontend form information is completely aligned with the DB schema.
 Can consider rewriting the DB schema and updating these fields.
 Tags is also not completely implemented within DB/Backend so please take a look at the entries for both.

+There is also currently a refresh bug when adding calendars.
+You must refresh the page to see all available calendars.

 # Troubleshooting